Miguel Rojas Player Props: Dodgers vs. Royals

 Miguel Rojas At The Plate

-- In 15 of 55 games this year, he has scored, and three of those games included multiple runs.
+- In 28.6% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (5.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.